 Making sure you're showing up in micro-moments

-To win travelers' business, you have to commit to being there and useful in relevant micro-moments across the travel decision-making process and across devices.
+To win travelers' business, you have to commit to being there and useful in relevant micro-moments across the travel customer journey and across devices.
 Here is a guide to assessing the opportunity for your brand and the essential questions to ask yourself and your team.

 - Look for yourself.
 Consider the most common searches performed by travelers in each phase of their decision journey and identify which ones are most relevant to your business.
 Are you there for these searches on mobile, and do you like what you see?